TUHF Partners with nCino to Improve Its Competitive Edge and to Scale Efficiently

-/EIN News/ -- JOHANNESBURG, South Africa, April 18, 2023 (GLOBE NEWSWIRE) -- nCino, Inc. (NASDAQ: NCNO), a pioneer in cloud banking for the global financial services industry, today announced that TUHF has selected nCino’s cloud banking platform to improve the lending process for its customers and support the entire credit lifecycle journey across its commercial loan book.
+JOHANNESBURG, South Africa, April 18, 2023 (GLOBE NEWSWIRE) -- nCino, Inc. NCNO, a pioneer in cloud banking for the global financial services industry, today announced that TUHF has selected nCino's cloud banking platform to improve the lending process for its customers and support the entire credit lifecycle journey across its commercial loan book.
 By partnering with nCino, TUHF will modernize its operations to achieve key business goals including increasing efficiency, driving growth, and reducing costs.

 South Africa faces significant shortages in affordable, safe housing and huge urban sprawl.
 TUHF, as the leading impact investor in affordable housing in the country, makes a positive social impact by providing commercial property development loans to clients seeking to deliver affordable residential units where they are most needed in city townships.
 By utilizing nCino's cloud banking platform, TUHF will be able to accelerate its lending processes and scale its business efficiently, to effectively increase its ability to drive urban densification and combat urban sprawl.